EthTrader/donut-dashboard/README.md

 1. In Membership.js: Update with new contract address
 1. In Membership.js: Update display text to new season
 1. In Membership.js: Change NFT image file to new season's PNG
-1. In CountdownTimer.js: Calculate end-of-membership time in unix timestamp form and update
+1. In CountdownTimer.js: Calculate end-of-membership time in unix timestamp form and update (value is found in the contract itself)
 1. In CountdownTimer.js: Update display text to new season